farahghanma/faq-accordion-challenge/README.md

 This was a challenge by Frontend Mentor.
 Link to the challenge: https://www.frontendmentor.io?ref=challenge <br>
 You can preview the FAQ Accordion through this site: https://blissful-liskov-932f12.netlify.app/

+<br><br>
+CREDIT: Some help was obtained from The Fiery Coder on YouTube (https://www.youtube.com/watch?v=OM65-fpar7s)